MicrosoftDocs/ATADocs/ATPDocs/deploy-defender-identity.md

 ## Install the sensor

-Once you've downloaded the sensor package, you'll need to install it on your domain controllers.
+Once you've downloaded the sensor package, you'll need to install it on your domain controllers and [AD FS servers](active-directory-federation-services.md).
 For instructions on how to install the sensor, see [Install the Microsoft Defender for Identity sensor](install-step4.md).

 ## Next steps